Rip Current Definition and Safety Tips (A Definitive Guide)

 Rip currents happen because of the weather.
 A rip current forms when wind and breaking waves push surface water towards the land.
 This causes a slight rise in water level along the shore.
 Then the excess water tends to flow back to the open water, resulting in a rip current.

 Because rip currents are a result of the weather, active storms can enhance overall rip current risk and strength.
-“Any time there’s an active stor– tropical cyclone or regular ‘extratropical storm’ as we call it over the Atlantic – the threat is high along East Coast beaches,” says Earth Networks Meteorologist, Steve Prinzivalli.
+“Any time there’s an active storm – tropical cyclone or regular ‘extratropical storm’ as we call it over the Atlantic – the threat is high along East Coast beaches,” says Earth Networks Meteorologist, Steve Prinzivalli.
 “Rip currents can overwhelm even the best swimmers,” so it’s important to stay calm.

 Steve also pointed out that rip currents can occur in bodies of water that aren’t oceans.
 For example, rip currents happen in the Great Lakes.
 It’s important for all swimmers to be aware.